premalatha-sureshbabu/Exno.8-Prompt-Engg/README.md

 ### Tool Compatibility:

-Works with Jukebox, AudioLM, and MusicGen for progressive refinement.
+Works with Suno, AudioLM, and MusicGen for progressive refinement.

 # Optimization Strategies for Prompts
 ->Be Specific: